Medically reviewed by Mr Maneesh Ghei, Consultant Urological Surgeon (GMC: 5208045)

 UTIs are a frustrating health issue for many people, often marked by symptoms that seem to disappear, only to return unexpectedly.
 This can leave you wondering: why do urinary tract infection symptoms come and go?
 The reasons lie in the unique nature of these infections, how your body responds, and various triggers that can aggravate the condition.

-In this guide, we’ll delve into why UTI symptoms seem to vanish and reappear, what factors contribute to this frustrating pattern, and how you can take control.
+In this guide, we cover why UTI symptoms seem to vanish and reappear, what factors contribute to this pattern, and when to seek further help.

-To understand the fluctuating nature of UTI symptoms, it’s helpful to know how these infections occur.
+To understand the fluctuating nature of UTI symptoms, it is helpful to know how these infections occur.

 UTIs are caused by bacteria — most commonly Escherichia coli (E. coli) — entering the urinary tract.
 Once there, the bacteria attach to the lining of the urethra, bladder, or other parts of the urinary system, leading to inflammation and irritation.